 Due to their rarity and unique visual properties, nearly all colored gemstones sold at reputable jewellers, are enhanced using various techniques.
 Many of these techniques have been used for centuries.
 Colored gemstones that have not been enhanced are very rare and command extravagant prices.

-While white and fancy color diamonds are not enhanced in any way, other than normal cutting and polishing.
+While colorless and fancy color diamonds are not enhanced in any way, other than normal cutting and polishing.
 Black diamond fashion jewellery contains natural diamonds that have been treated to create the unique black color.

 Colored Gemstone Enhancement Processes

 There are many methods of enhancing colored gemstones.
 We describe the most common enhancements below:

 The application of heat to enhance the color and/or clarity of gemstones has been a common practice around the globe for centuries.
 It is part of the standard polishing and finishing process for many colored gemstones.
 As such, it is accepted by the jewellery industry and the American Gem Trade Association.
 The enhanced color and/or clarity of heat-treated gemstones is permanent.